- £467 per week

 Lounge: TV with DVD and Freeview, radio/CD player, MP3 docking station and wood burning stove in feature fireplace.

-Bedroom 1: Double bed and excellent views towards the Abbey and St. Mary's Church.
+Bedroom 1: King size bed and excellent views towards the Abbey and St. Mary's Church.

 Bathroom: Bath, shower over the bath, toilet and washbasin.